Sum types in Java

 You might even be able to come up with a better solution using Enums or generics.
 But, you’ll probably have the same issues as the solution above:

-2. The entire solution is a clunky and not very expressive.
+is a dangerous thing to willingly introduce in your code, especially since java doesn’t have a straightforward way of ensuring null safety.- The entire solution is a clunky and not very expressive.
 There’s too much mental gymnastics to understand what’s going on, and you’re one sleep-deprived night away from giving a value instead of a null.

 The solution with Sum types